patrik-cihal/ellipsoid/README.md

 Compared to other Rust frameworks like `ggez` or `macroquad`, `ellipsoid` shines in shape creation and manipulation.
 Additionally texture support is built in through `enums`, which ensures much safer access than for instance using `HashMap`.

-If you plan to build games in this framework you should expect, that you will hit a wall and at some point have to either make a fork or contribute to the project, since a some relevant features are still missing.
+If you plan to build games in this framework you should expect, that you will hit a wall and at some point have to either make a fork or contribute to the project, since some relevant features are still missing.

 ## Getting Started